Adithyaofficial/AI_Lab_2023-24-/Ex.No9_ComputerMaintenance.md

 ### Result:
-Thus the simple omputer maintenance expert system was built sucessfully.
+Thus the computer maintenance expert system was developed using Prolog and Python